PhilippeR26/starknet-encode-decode/tuto.md

 Arrays & Spans are similar to JS arrays.
 We will test an array, still with the case used for the Custom enum test.

-For encoding, Select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
+For encoding, select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
 Try to encode this Enum with the variant `Critical`, including an array of 4 u32 literals : `new CairoCustomEnum({ Critical: [30, 40, 50, 60]});`.
 Encoding result is `3, 4, 30, 40, 50, 60`.
 3 is the variant id, 4 is the number of items in th array, then follow the content of the array.

 For decoding, click `Decode type` tab.
 You can enter for example `3, 2, 10, 20`.
 Then click on `Decode custom type`.
 The decoded Enum is a `CairoCustomEnum` instance, with `Critical` variant selected, containing an array of 2 numbers : `[10, 20]`.

+### Fixed array :

+Fixed array is nearly identical to JS arrays.
+Very useful to handle Bitcoin data.

+For encoding, select  `PhilTest2::PhilTest2::bitcoin_block_header` type, and click `Encode type` tab.
+Try to create an object that meet this type.
+One valid answer is: `{reversed_version: 18, merkle_root: [1,2,3,4,5,6,7,8], nonce: 3}`.
+Encoding result is `18, 1, 2, 3, 4, 5, 6, 7, 8, 3`.

+For decoding, click `Decode type` tab.
+You can enter for example `200, 11, 12, 13, 14, 15, 16, 17, 18, 54`.
+Then click on `Decode custom type`.
+The result should be `{reversed_version: 200, merkle_root: [11, 12, 13, 14, 15, 16, 17,18], nonce: 54}`.

 ### Bytes31 :
 bytes31 is useful for strings with 31 characters max.
 We will test a bytes31, once again with the case used for the Custom enum test.

-For encoding, Select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
+For encoding, select  `PhilTest2::PhilTest2::MyEnum` type, and click `Encode type` tab.
 Try to encode this bytes31 with the variant `Message`, including a string : `new CairoCustomEnum({ Message: "Your credit has expired."});`.
 Encoding result is `4, "0x596f7572206372656469742068617320657870697265642e"`.
 4 is the variant id, followed by the encoded string.